-The California City Management Foundation (CCMF) is pleased to announce that the City of Petaluma and City of Gustine have been selected as the recipients for the inaugural Judy L. Kelsey Memorial Fund grants.
+The California City Management Foundation (CCMF) is pleased to announce that the City of Oceanside and the City of Selma have been selected as the recipients of the second annual Judy L. Kelsey Memorial Fund grants.

 CCMF Panel on Finding Your Successors and the Benefits To Becoming Replaceable at the 2022 Cal Cities City Leaders Summit

 CCMF Board Member Karen Pinkos will moderate a panel discussion at the 2022 Cal Cities City Leaders Summit in Sacramento.
 The session is called, “Finding Your Successors - The Benefits To Becoming Replaceable,” and will take place on Thursday, May 12 from 10:15-11:30 AM.

 The California City Management Foundation hosted the 2022 Annual Member Appreciation Dinner at the Naval Postgraduate School in Monterey.
 This year’s event was on February 3 and over 260 members and sponsors were in attendance.

 Each year, the California City Management Foundation (CCMF) presents two awards during the League of California Cities City Managers Conference: The City Manager of the Year Award and The Corporate Sponsor of the Year Award.